 In terms of Housing operations, all services can continue in person provided adequate physical distancing, mask wearing, and other COVID-19 safe practices are followed.

 Please contact your local Housing office by phone for more information.

-We recognise that the COVID-19 pandemic has placed a lot of people under personal and financial stress.
+We recognise that the COVID-19 pandemic has created uncertainty for many people.
 In order to assist, a number of changes are being made to rental tenancies.

 The Department of Communities is postponing increases to the rent payable in its public, transitional and Aboriginal housing programs, which normally follow increases in household income, until after the COVID-19 emergency period has ended (28 March 2021).

 If you had already received an increase to your rent payable since the COVID-19 emergency period began on 30 March 2020, you received a credit in your rental account for the extra rent you paid.

 Any decrease to your rent payable will still be applied as usual during the COVID-19 emergency period.